What could a STEM Ambassador do for your young people?

 STEM Ambassadors bring enthusiasm and support young people in and out of the classroom.
 These valuable opportunities are free to access.
 They can help you to build the Science Capital of your young people, helping improve their life chances.

-Via STEM Ambassadors, you can not only get support for enriching and enhancing the curriculum through activities or events, but you can also increase you own understanding of the career paths to which STEM subjects can lead.
+Via STEM Ambassadors, you can not only get support for enriching and enhancing the curriculum through activities, events, or STEM Clubs, but you can also increase you own understanding of the career paths to which STEM subjects can lead.
 Schools and community groups can benefit from enhanced links with local business or individual volunteers with valuable skills.

 Find out how Royston Youth Action benefitted from STEM Ambassadors.